Vlad-404/trivia-game/README.md

     * an issue with Gitpod
     * pulled the latest changes from Github

-* After wining the game, select another category button didn't work
+* After wining the game, select another category button (```#again```) didn't work
-    * when checking the code with dev tools
+    * only when checking the code with dev tools
-    * question counter div was covering the button
+    * question counter div was covering the button when div tools were displayed at the bottom of the page
     * increased the z-index of the button

 * a button appeared next to the counter button.
 There was no trace of it in JS or HTML, just in dev tools in the browser.
 Tested on Chrome, Opera and Firefox
     * found it by loading the page next day
     * missing / (slash) on closing button ```(</button>)``` element in HTML